Notify me

 Swatch:

-Swatch‘s logo, a playful and colorful design, reflects innovation, creativity, and affordability.
+Swatch‘s logo, a playful and colourful design, reflects innovation, creativity, and affordability.
 The logo’s playful and vibrant nature aligns with Swatch’s market positioning as a brand that offers fun, trendy, and affordable timepieces appealing to a diverse consumer base.
 The brand’s mission to make watches a fashion statement and accessible to a broad audience is reflected in the logo’s vibrant and dynamic design.
 Their series of collaborations with artists are mentioned in our blog post on creative watch design.

 Seiko: